-This tutorial is hosted by me and the children.
+This robin pastels tutorial is hosted by me and the children.
 A direct result of the confidence we’ve built in following Nana’s instructions.
 See, we pulled out the chalk pastels during a nature study as we often do.
-And we sketched robins to compliment our studies.
+And we sketched robins to complement our studies.

 We remembered what Nana said in the chickadee tutorial.
 We looked at the basic shape of the robin and sketched it first.
 We filled in colors and details of feathers (all this made us notice even more the bird’s beautiful design).
 I made my robin’s breast too big – so I took the gray and the black pastel chalks and just added more feathers right over the orange.
 Pastels are very forgiving that way.

 - I also touched the black on the robin’s head just a bit with the tip of my finger – and I blended the bird’s back, making the gray feathers.

 - Depending on where you decide to perch your bird, you may not even need to draw his little feet.
 Notice my bird is standing in the grass, so you can’t even see his feet.

 - We remembered the ‘painterly affect’ Nana taught us.
 Some of us gave our birds a soft background by choosing a color and turning the pastel stick on its side.
 Then we blended the color softly around the bird by gently smudging the color with a finger.